-Hyundai Tucson Hybrid engines, drive & performance
+Hyundai Tucson Hybrid review: performance, engine & drive

 The Tucson's hybrid drivetrain works well and the SUV is a satisfying and capable performer in town, country or on the motorway

 The hybrid drivetrain in the Tucson is very well executed; there's a good amount of performance available, with enough torque to make it feel faster than the eight-second 0-62mph time would suggest.
 Driven sensibly, the Tucson is smooth, quiet and refined – most of the time you won't be able to tell which power source you're using.

 Unlike some competitors, the Tucson Hybrid doesn't overdo it with the driving modes: there are just two to choose from.
 The first is Eco, which works well in everyday driving and returns the best efficiency, while the second is Sport, which gives greater assistance from the electric motor to provide stronger acceleration and will appeal to everyone’s inner seven-year-old with its racier graphics in the gauge cluster.

 Hyundai Tucson Hybrid 0-62mph, top speed and acceleration

 A 1.6-litre petrol engine combined with a 59bhp electric motor that sits between the engine and six-speed automatic gearbox gives the Tucson Hybrid a total power output of 227bhp.
 That's enough for 0-62mph in eight seconds exactly and a top speed of 120mph.
 The plug-in hybrid version makes 261bhp and so is even faster – although not by much, because it’s also heavier.